 Another common culprit behind condensation buildup on your bedroom walls is high humidity levels in the room.
 If your bedroom is not well-ventilated, it can become a breeding ground for excess moisture and lead to condensation on the walls.

 Inadequate insulation can also be a contributing factor to condensation buildup on your bedroom walls.
-Without proper insulation, heat loss can occur, which in turn can cause condensation to form on surfaces that are exposed to cold temperatures.
+Without proper insulation, heat loss can occur, which can cause condensation to form on surfaces exposed to cold temperatures.

 10 Ways About How to Stop Condensation on Walls in Bedroom